kcsongor/kcsongor.github.io/_posts/2017-09-25-purescript-safe-printf.md

 implementation is straightforward:

 {% highlight haskell %}
-instance matchFmtD :: MatchFmt "d" D instance matchFmtS :: MatchFmt "s" S
+instance parse2D :: Parse2 "d" D
+instance parse2S :: Parse2 "s" S
 {% endhighlight %}

 This is a partial function, which means that format strings that contain